-To qualify for your State Pension and other certain benefits you must pay National Insurance (NI) contributions.
+To qualify for the State Pension, and for certain other welfare benefits, you must pay National Insurance (NI) contributions.

-If you are 16 or over and earn above £162 a week, or self-employed making a profit of over £6,205 a year, you pay National Insurance.
+If you are 16 or older and you earn above £162 a week, or self-employed making a profit of over £6,205 a year, you pay National Insurance.

 To start paying National Insurance Contributions you will need your National Insurance number.
-To protect your National Insurance record, your NICs are considered paid if you earn between £116 and £162 a week.
+To protect your National Insurance record, your NICs get considered as paid if you earn between £116 and £162 a week.

-NI 'classes' are the different types of National Insurance.
+NI 'classes' are the different types of National Insurance (see information below).
 The class you pay depends on: